ink-inc/MagicMittelalterGame/README.md

 ### LFS track after check-in

 If you already commit large files and forgot to track them.
 No worries!
 This simple trick should do it.
-This is an exmple for the directory `Sounds` in `Assets` but it should work with all other regrex expressions.
+This is an example for the directory `Sounds` in `Assets` but it should work with all other regrex expressions.

+_Subfolders must be tracked separately!_
 ```console
 git rm -r --cached Assets/Sounds/**
 git-lfs track Assets/Sounds/**